 Memphis Area Legal Services, Inc. (MALS) entered its fifth decade with the same commitment and determination that inspired 30 members of the legal profession in the wake of Dr. Martin Luther King’s death to coalesce around a shared vision to establish an organization whose single purpose was to provide means by which the legal problems of the poor could be addressed.

 Today, MALS continues that tradition of "excellence in legal advocacy," as a non-profit law firm geared to provide the highest quality legal assistance possible to the most vulnerable residents of our community.

 Even with a dedicated staff, it cannot meet the overwhelming need today because the "justice gap" is widening exacerbated by the economic woes of our time.
 As the recent national census reveal, more than 57 million individuals live at or below the poverty line, representing an increase of 14 million since the 2000 census.

 Again, welcome to our website and thank you!
 We hope you find it informative and leave with a better understanding of the various activities and important services we provide our community.

 In addition to traditional client services provided through normal intake procedures, and with the help of special funding and support, MALS operates the following projects and provides additional services to clients in various areas.
 Participation in some programs may require specific eligibility.

-Through funding from SEEDCO, MALS conducts an EarnBenefits program which provides convenient screenings for dozens of programs that connect individuals to benefits in areas including Health and Nutrition, Housing and Utilities, Families and Children, and Education and Income.
+Through funding from SEEDCO, MALS conducts an EarnBenefits program which provides convenient screenings for dozens of programs that connect individuals to benefits in areas including Health and Nutrition, Families and Children, and Education and Income.
 It all starts with one simple call, (901) 523-8822, ext.
 442.

 Family Law Advice Group (FLAG)